rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 A man of wrath stirs up strife, and one given to anger causes much transgression. ^2922

-One’s pride will bring him low, but he who is lowly in spirit will obtain honor. ^2923
+One's pride will bring him low, but he who is lowly in spirit will obtain honor. ^2923

 The partner of a thief hates his own life; he hears the curse, but discloses nothing. ^2924

-The fear of man lays a snare, but whoever trusts in the Lord is safe. ^2925
+The fear of man lays a snare, but whoever trusts in the LORD is safe. ^2925

-Many seek the face of a ruler, but it is from the Lord that a man gets justice. ^2926
+Many seek the face of a ruler, but it is from the LORD that a man gets justice. ^2926

 An unjust man is an abomination to the righteous, but one whose way is straight is an abomination to the wicked. ^2927

 The words of Agur son of Jakeh.
 The oracle.
 The man declares, I am weary, O God; I am weary, O God, and worn out. ^3001